K T

 • Make sure you are in a well-lit room.
 Natural light is the best.

 • Take your time and make sure the photos are in focus.
-When you zoom in, the images should still be clear and not blurry.
+When you zoom in, the images should remain clear rather than blurry.
 If the picture is blurry when you zoom in, the camera didn’t focus on the correct area.

-• Then, take photos of the entire area, including the left upper back, left lower back, right upper back, right lower back, left upper arm, left lower arm, etc.
+• Then, photograph the entire area, including the left upper back, left lower back, right upper back, right lower back, left upper arm, left lower arm, etc.

 • Next, take a close-up photo of the area of concern.
 We recommend taking close-up pictures with your camera 1 foot away from the lesion.
 A common mistake is to have the camera too close to the spot of concern.